HomeAI Training Singapore › SkillsFuture

 We're watching how the funding landscape evolves.
 SSG has been updating its framework to try to accommodate faster-moving domains, and we're genuinely open to routes that don't require us to lock down content.
 But right now, the approval process would require us to submit a curriculum and commit to teaching to that document — and we're not willing to make that trade while the pace of AI development remains what it is.
 If that changes, so might our position.

-What if my company policy requires SkillsFuture for all training spend?
+What if my company policy requires government-subsidised training?

 How do I justify non-SkillsFuture training spend to my finance team?